Develop native mapping apps for Android devices with ArcGIS Runtime SDK for Android.

 Access native device capabilities like the GPS and compass and access user data like calendars and contacts.

-Display and animate extremely large numbers of map features while maintaining the smooth feel of a native app
+Display and animate large numbers of map features while maintaining the smooth feel of a native app.

-Use beautiful, detailed, and even geodetically accurate symbology, including military symbols and symbols that rotate
+Use beautiful, detailed, and geodetically accurate symbology, including military symbols and symbols that rotate.

 Develop native apps that can be distributed on Google Play, the App Store, or the Windows Store.